 What is a resilient community?

-A resilient community uses a combination of these to learn from past disasters, minimize the impacts of flood, and recover quickly.
+A resilient community uses a combination of structural (such as dams and berms) and non-structural (such as policies, plans, and procedures) adaptation strategies and learns from past disasters in order to minimize the impacts of flooding and recover quickly.

 Building community-engaged flood resiliency must be a part of our national climate adaptation strategy.
 P4A aims to accelerate community resilience by taking a systems-based approach, communicating early and often, and prioritizing the exploration of solutions at a watershed level to link downstream communities in partnership toward a common goal.

 The Canadian Voices on Flood Risk 2020 Report (PDF) shows findings from a national survey about how Canadian's view the increasingly costly and common natural disaster, flooding.
 The report was developed in collaboration with Anna Ziolecki, Jason Thistlewaite, Daniel Henstra, and Daniel Scott.
 It addresses the large flooding problem within Canada and delves into why public awareness on flood risk continues to be so low despite growing urgency.

 Learn more about Partners for Action (P4A)’s research and partnerships in our 2021 Annual Report (PDF).
 We’ve highlighted some recent projects and new activities.